 A/N: I quickly finished this chapter.
 Shino's head is a very interesting place as it seems he has very tight control over his thoughts.
 I love stirring him up around Ino.
 Enjoy!

-Chapter Two: Shino
+Chapter Two: Shino and the Training

 "You definitely reek of flowers, Shino."
 Kiba's nostrils flared and there was a tell-tale smirk revealing twin fangs.
 "You been rollin' around in a posy patch somewhere?"